soranoo/Complete-Guide-to-Setting-up-tRPC-with-React-and-Express-and-Creating-Custom-Tailwind-Themes/README.md

 > 📖 If you decide to use Yarn, replace all `npm` commands with `yarn`.

 ## 🚀 Getting Started

+You may download the source code from [here](/demo) or follow the guide below to create your own project.

 1. Create a new directory for your project. (we will call it `root` directory)
 2. Open the directory in your terminal.
 3. Follow Server Side guide [here](/docs/server.md).